What Foods Are Not Processed? A Guide to Healthy Eating

 What Is Processed Food?

 Processed food is food that is changed from its natural state.
 This may mean slight changes - such as washed, sliced, or heated foods.
 Some foods are more heavily processed than others.
 Ultra-processed foods often have many ingredients (more than five), including sugar, salt, fat, and artificial colors or preservatives.
-In general, less processed foods have the most nutritional value.
+In general, less processed foods are whole foods that have the most nutritional value.
 In contrast, ultra-processed foods contain unhealthy fats, additives, and added sugars.

 Degrees of Processing